 Keep fighting the good fight.

-Read 14 ways to stay motivated when you’re feeling discouraged.
+Read 14 Ways to Stay Motivated While You Get Out of Debt when you’re feeling discouraged.

 Join the Medium Sized Family newsletter for weekly encouragement and extra money saving tips.
 (Not to mention access to free resources!)